Izabela Vidovic: Early life

-Vidovic was born in Chicago, Illinois, to Croatian parents Mario Vidović and Elizabeta Bašić.
-Her mother is a filmmaker, actress, and writer, born to Croats from the town of Busovača in Bosnia.
+Vidovic was born in Chicago, Illinois, to Croatian American father Mario Vidović and Bosnian mother Elizabeta Bašić.
+Elizabeta is a filmmaker, actress, and writer, born to Croats from the town of Busovača in Bosnia.
 Vidovic, who can speak Croatian, started performing in stage productions by the time she was seven, appearing in Mary Poppins, Camp Rock, and Annie.
-She moved onto film and television productions in 2011.
+Vidovic moved on to film and television productions in 2011.

 Career

 Vidovic has appeared in several series on The CW.
 In 2013, she played Charlotte on The 100 in the first-season episodes "Murphy’s Law" and "Earth Kills".
 In 2017, Vidovic first played a young Kara Danvers / Kara Zor-El in the Supergirl season 3 flashback episode "Midvale", then in 2021 reprised this role for two time-travel episodes of season 6.
-In 2018, she had a multi-episode arc in the fourth season of iZombie as Isobel.
-In 2017, she played the lead character's sister Olivia in the film Wonder.
-In 2019, Vidovic had a recurring role in the fourth season of Veronica Mars on Hulu.
+Also in 2017, she played the lead character's sister Olivia in the film Wonder.
+The following year, Vidovic had a multi-episode arc in the fourth season of iZombie as Isobel.
+In 2019, she had a recurring role in the fourth season of Veronica Mars on Hulu.